 An Introduction to Privacy & Anonymity

 Living in today’s interconnected world has brought with it significant advantages.
 Most apparently, the velocity of communication and information interchange has opened new avenues for the propagation of ideas and new businesses in ways that were in the domain of science fiction only a few generations ago.
 However, along with the benefits this new world provides, there are significant new challenges raised.
-The same technology that allows families to communicate in realtime across continents also enables widespread cataloguing of those conversations’ contents.
-The same technology that allows online retailers to customize your shopping experiences in such a way as to give you exactly what you want from the comfort of your own home also allows data clearinghouses to form a highly detailed profile of you, including not only information you have provided but also private facts about yourself that they can statistically deduce with startling accuracy based on the massive amounts of consumer data they hold.
+The same technology that allows families to communicate in realtime across continents also enables widespread cataloguing of those conversations' contents.
+The same technology that allows online retailers to customize your shopping experiences in such a way as to give you exactly what you want from the comfort of your own home also allows data brokers a form a highly detailed profile of you.
+These are constructed not just by using information you have provided, but the massive amounts of consumer data they harvest and acquire from other partners.
+Data has been dubbed the new oil and the most important resource to harvest.
+Its availability, abundance and usefuleness is increasing, and business models built on exploiting these trends have generated trillions of dollars in market capitalisation for a handful of companies.

 Privacy vs Anonymity